quietly-turning/Lua-For-SM5/_chapter-1/Sprite.md

 	-- In SM5, the StepMessage is broadcast whenever either player -- steps on a game button during gameplay.
-	-- This doens't handle buttons like START or SELECT.
+	-- This doesn't handle buttons like START or SELECT.
 	StepMessageCommand=function(self, params)

-		-- As an artibtrary decision for the sake of this example -- let's only pay attention to steps from PLAYER_1 if params.PlayerNumber == PLAYER_1 then
+		-- As an arbitrary decision for the sake of this example -- let's only pay attention to steps from PLAYER_1 if params.PlayerNumber == PLAYER_1 then

 			-- turn animation back on for a brief moment self:animate(true)

-			-- apply a linear tween to move the sprite one directional unit self:linear(0.25)
+			-- people can hit panels faster than every 0.25 seconds, so it's -- possible to queue so many tweens that SM5 complains about a tween -- overflow.
+Mitigate this by canceling the previous linear tween, if -- one is still running, via the stoptweening() command.
+Then -- apply a new linear tween to move the sprite one directional unit. self:stoptweening():linear(0.25)

 			-- the "Column" param will match up with a Gameplay arrow column -- dance has 4 columns, pump has 5, etc.